Iterkocze-Company/IterkoczeOS/README.md

 - About 6 GB of free drive space minimum
 - About 1 GB of free RAM
 - Working keyboard is also a nice thing to have for QOL (you don't need a mouse)
-- VirtualBox with it's graphics driver set to `VBoxVGA`
+- VirtualBox with it's graphics driver set to `VBoxVGA` and network adapter set to bridge

 Prepare your root partition and if desired, a swap partition using (all commands below are run as root):
 ```